Stress - How to cope

 Provides free and impartial information and advice to employers and employees about workplace relations and employment law, including the Equality Act 2010.

 Offers free, confidential, impartial and independent advice.
 They advise on benefits, housing, debt and other issues face-to-face or over the phone or webchat.
-Sometimes you might be able to get a home visit or advice by email.
-Most areas of the country have a local CA. Search on their website for your local service.
+Most areas of the country have a local Citizens Advice service.
+Search on their website for your local service.

 Provides free, independent and confidential advice about debt.
 You can contact them over the telephone, by e-mail or letter.